Synternet/syntropy-devops-integrations/elastic-kibana-fluentd/README.md

 Every service is installed with separate syntropystack agent(docker service).
 You can find it from docker-compose files.
 There are some `SYNTROPY_` environment variables that you need to fill before running agents.
 Please check [syntropystack documentation](https://docs.syntropystack.com/docs).

+## Install DuckDns

+We use [DuckDns](https://duckdns.org) which is a free dynamic DNS service that allows you to point a subdomain under duckdns.org at your computer.

 ## Run services

 If wireguard is running and syntropystack agent is configured then you are ready to run services.